Black Friday 2020 PC gaming deals: the best deals you can get today

 Ryzen 7 3700X deals:

-AMD’s brilliant Ryzen 7 3700X may have lost some of its lustre since the launch of their new Ryzen 5000 family, but this is still a brilliant 8-core CPU that’s also brilliantly energy efficient.
-Not a huge saving compared to historic prices, but I’ll be keeping my eyes peeled for better prices elsewhere over the coming weeks.
+AMD’s brilliant Ryzen 7 3700X may have lost some of its shine since the launch of their new Ryzen 5000 family, but this is still a brilliant 8-core CPU that’s also brilliantly energy efficient.
+Not a huge saving compared to historic prices, but I’ll be keeping my eyes peeled for better deals later this week.

 Black Friday SSD deals